ChartEx Price Reaches $0.0024 on Exchanges (CHART)

-ChartEx (CHART) traded 4.2% lower against the U.S. dollar during the twenty-four hour period ending at 7:00 AM E.T. on June 3rd.
-In the last week, ChartEx has traded 0.8% lower against the U.S. dollar.
-ChartEx has a market capitalization of $47,934.47 and $119.00 worth of ChartEx was traded on exchanges in the last day.
-One ChartEx coin can now be purchased for about $0.0024 or 0.00000008 BTC on popular exchanges.
+ChartEx (CHART) traded 4.2% lower against the U.S. dollar during the 1-day period ending at 7:00 AM Eastern on June 3rd.
+ChartEx has a total market cap of $47,934.47 and $119.00 worth of ChartEx was traded on exchanges in the last day.
+One ChartEx coin can currently be purchased for about $0.0024 or 0.00000008 BTC on major exchanges.
+During the last week, ChartEx has traded down 0.8% against the U.S. dollar.

 - Sweet SOL (SSOL) traded up 600.9% against the dollar and now trades at $0.0001 or 0.00000000 BTC.